 The Group's asset quality has been negatively impacted by the uncertain market environment and a number of case specific events arising from Corporate and investment property portfolios.
-NPEs increased by €1.1 billion to €4.6 billion for the six months ended 30 June 2020, and represented 5.8% of gross loans at 30 June 2020.
+Non-Performing Exposures (NPEs) increased by €1.1 billion to €4.6 billion for the six months ended 30 June 2020, and represented 5.8% of gross loans at 30 June 2020.

-The increase in NPEs was mainly due to a revised definition of default that was implemented for the majority of the Group's portfolios in the first six months of 2020 which resulted in €0.5 billion of assets being re-classified as NPEs.
-Details of the revised definition of default are provided in the Asset Quality section on pages 29 and 30.
+The increase in NPEs was mainly due to a revised definition of default that was implemented for the majority of the Group's portfolios in first six months of 2020 which resulted in €0.5 billion of assets being re-classified as NPEs.
+Details of the revised definition of default are provided in the Credit risk exposures note on page 53.